mpeters19/BUF_SCAMP/README.md

 2. Parsivel spectrum (32x32 matrix)
    - coordinates: time, velocity, diameter

-## ParsivelPSDBUF_FittingPowerLaws_30mins
+## ParsivelPSD_FittingPowerLaws_30mins

 This perhaps is the more exciting part of the process because we're fitting power law relationships to the PSDs to get terminal velocity relationships and mass-dimension relationships unique to our dataset.
 Very briefly, one of the benefits of SCAMP is that we can use multiple instruments to retrieve microphysical information about the snow particles.
-One way is using the gauge data to derive m-D relationships for our dataset (m-D relationships are typically in the form of a power law, so we can use gauge data to back out a value for 'a' at each time step).
+One way is using the gauge data to derive m-D relationships for our dataset (m-D relationships are typically in the form of a power law, so we can use gauge data to back out a value for _a_ at each time step).
 This function accomplishes this task through the following workflow:

 1. Ingests the previously outputted netCDF file (as dataset) for a date in addition to the gauge and wx sensor dataset
 2. Initializes variables
 3. Locates the times in the gauge and wx sensor dataset that correspond to the date of the netCDF PSD
-4. For each time step, a power law relationship between Vt and D is found using scipy curvefit
+4. For each time step, a power law relationship between V<sub>t</sub> and D is found using scipy curvefit
    - this power law is then applied to calculate Vt for each D at each time steps
 5. A rolling mean over a 30min window is applied to the gauge data subsetted by indices found in step 2
-6. Back out 'a' using using the gauge precipitation rate, N(D), dD, Vt found in step 3, and D^2 (assuming b = 2)
+6. Back out _a_  using the gauge precipitation rate, N(D), dD, V<sub>w</sub> found in step 3, and D<sup>2</sup> (assuming b = 2)
 7. Add the newly found power law relationships to the xarray dataset and save as a netCDF file

 Parameters included in the saved netCDF include: